SuperNOVAS v1.3

 double refract_astro ( const on_surface *restrict location,

-enum novas_refraction_model option,
+enum novas_refraction_model model,

 double zd_astro